 Who will be my reviewer?

 You will be assigned a reviewer from the Melbourne College of Reviewers.
-These expert reviewers have been appointed on the basis of their sustained personal record of demonstrated teaching excellence, innovation and/or leadership.
+The expert reviewers appointment is based on their sustained record of demonstrated teaching excellence, innovation and/or leadership.
 To avoid potential conflicts of interest, you will not be allocated reviewers from your immediate department or unit.
 However, where possible, the assigned reviewer will be from the same broad field of study.

 What is the difference between Tier 1 and Tier 2 peer review?

 Tier 1 refers to Faculty/School-based peer review programs for ongoing collaborative professional development and teaching improvement.
-Tier 2 is a University-wide program (Melbourne Peer Review of Teaching) conducted by expert reviewers for the purpose of performance appraisal and formal recognition of teaching performance in line with the University’s Academic Performance Framework and the ACBI guidelines for Performance Development Review (PDR).
+Tier 2 is a University-wide Melbourne PRT program for performance appraisal and formal recognition of teaching per the University’s Academic Performance Framework and the ACBI guidelines for Performance Development Review (PDR).

-Following a successful application, you will be notified of your reviewer and review date.
-You’ll also be asked to submit a teaching portfolio and subject outline 3 weeks before the review date.
-Within 2 weeks of the observation you will receive your reviewer’s report, and you will have the opportunity to prepare a short response to the report.
+Following a successful application, you will be notified regarding your reviewer and review date.
+You will submit a teaching portfolio and subject outline 3 weeks before the review date.
+Within 2 weeks of the observation (review date) you will receive your reviewer’s report.
+You will have the opportunity to prepare a short response to the report.

 What criteria will reviewers use to evaluate the quality of my teaching?